ignatiusmb/aubade/CONTRIBUTING.md

 ## Documentation

 Documentation is especially helpful!
 You can add something that hasn't been covered or is missing in the docs and help guide others with your experience.
-The source for the documentation lives in the [content](content) directory.
+The source for the documentation lives in the [workspace/content](workspace/content) directory.

 ## Developing